MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-view-present.md

 ms.date: 02/23/2023
 ---

-# View and present live Power BI data in PowerPoint
+# View and present live Power BI data in PowerPoint (preview)

 As soon as you add a live Power BI report page or visual to PowerPoint, you can start interacting with your data just as you would in Power BI.
 The initial view is determined by the [URL](./service-power-bi-powerpoint-add-in-install.md) you used.
 The following image shows a report page loaded into the add-in, with the add-in features labeled.
 The same add-in features are available when you load an individual visual.